10 Best Tours and Day Trips in Amman

 Visitors in Petra|©Michele C

-Jordan is a very interesting country with a unique beauty.
+Jordan is a very interesting country with unique beauty.
 If you are planning to spend several days wandering around, I recommend taking advantage of a combined tour.
 Start by visiting Petra, the reddish city that is more than 2,000 years old.
-You can visit Byzantine temples, Roman theaters and climb the lookout points.
+You can visit Byzantine temples, Roman theaters and climb to the lookout points.
 After hiking the narrow Siq Trail, head for an overnight camp in Wadi Rum.

 Camping in Jordan is a magical sensory experience, almost as interesting as gliding in a jeep through the desert or taking a salty dip in the Dead Sea.
 If you stay an extra day in the city, you can also see Mount Nebo, Madaba, the historic Shobak Castle and the back of the city of Petra.